simrankumari07/clothing.shop/README.md

 Node.js - JavaScript runtime environment for the server-side logic.

-Installation
+# Installation Prerequisites:--
-Prerequisites
 Ensure that you have the following installed on your machine:

 Node.js (v14 or later)
 npm (comes with Node.js)
 Git
 MongoDB (or use MongoDB Atlas for a cloud database)

 Steps to Set Up Locally

-Clone the repository:
+# Clone the repository:--

 bash
 Copy
 Edit
 git clone https://github.com/your-username/clothing-store-ecom.git

-Navigate to the project directory:
+# Navigate to the project directory:

 bash
 Copy
 Edit
 cd clothing-store-ecom

-Install the dependencies for both client and server:
+# Install the dependencies for both client and server:

-Navigate to the client folder and install dependencies:
+# Navigate to the client folder and install dependencies:

 bash
 Copy
 Edit
 cd client
 npm install
-Navigate to the root project folder (where server.js is) and install dependencies:
+# Navigate to the root project folder (where server.js is) and install dependencies:

 bash
 Copy